Cosmetic Creations plans 90 new jobs after €7.5m investment

 While Cosmetic Creations is primarily associated with contract formulation and manufacturing, the agreement with Parnell sees it making further inroads into the lifestyle category

-Cosmetic Creations is to double headcount at the company with 90 new jobs between its operations in countries Mayo and Cork.
+Cosmetic Creations is to double the headcount at the company with 90 new jobs between its operations in counties Mayo and Cork.

 The company on Monday also announced a new joint venture with California biopharmaceuticals company Parnell Pharmaceuticals that effectively sees it managing Parnell’s interests outside of North America.